RichardDooling/ArtBizLaw/Trademark/Trademark.md

 #### *Degree of Similarity Between the Marks*

-Although Henson's wild boar puppet in no way resembles Hormel's luncheon meat or SPAM-man, Hormel contends that depiction of the puppet alone will conjure up the name "Spa'am," because consumers will associate the name that appears in the movie and media with the figure on Henson's merchandise.
-Thus, Hormel argues, use of the puppet likeness alone is in essence no different than its use in conjunction with its name.
-However, even combined use of the name and likeness does not present a strong case of similarity.
+&hellip;[C]ombined use of the name and likeness does not present a strong case of similarity.
 Viewed alone, of course, the names "Spa'am" and "SPAM" bear more than a passing resemblance.
 Indeed, Henson's parody depends on the correspondence between the two.
 However, there are also